WinterOdin/car-rental-with-Django/README.md

 # car-rental-with-Django

+This app is finally up, you can check it out at https://car-rental-with-django.herokuapp.com/

 This is a car rental project made with Django | Chart.js | Jquery | Bootstrap 4 and stripe.js payments
 I always loved one particular car manufacturer so I made this website that let's you rent this brands cars.
 !(all the logos used in this project are owned by Mercedes-Benz and are used only for testing purposes)!